mikezaby/mikezaby/README.md

 I'm always open to collaborating on audio programming projects or exploring new and interesting ideas.
 Feel free to reach out if you want to create something together!

 ## 📚 Continuous Learning
 I am always on the lookout to expand my knowledge and skills.
-Currently, I am trying to fine tune my WebAudi engine Blibliki, but also I want to explore new fields like re-implementing Blibliki in Rust
+Currently, I am trying to fine tune my WebAudio engine Blibliki, but also I want to explore new fields like re-implementing Blibliki in Rust

 ## ☕️ Beyond Code and music
 I'm on a quest for the perfect home coffee brew.
 Any tips?